-Many parents ask, “Should I encourage my baby to crawl?”
-Especially if their child seems more interested in walking as an early mode of movement rather than crawling.
+Many parents ask, “When do babies crawl?” and “Should I encourage my baby to crawl?”
+These questions can become even more pressing if your child seems to be more interested in walking as an early mode of movement rather than crawling.

-But skipping the baby crawling on hands & knees stage may cause your child to miss some important developmental boosts – both mentally and physically.
+But when babies skip crawling on their hands and knees it may cause your child to miss some important developmental boosts, both mentally and physically.

 Crawling Age: When Do Babies Crawl?